 North Carolina sports bettors will have to keep waiting for a chance legally place a bet online in their own state.
 State legislators once again fell short of putting a bill on the governor’s desk for consideration.

-It was a hectic last two weeks before the final legislative session of 2022 ended on June 30 — a disappointing end to what had been great expectations that state legislators would get an online sports betting bill done this summer.
+It was a hectic last two weeks before the final legislative session of 2022 ended on June 30 — a disappointing end to what had been great expectations that state legislators would get a North Carolina sports betting bill done this summer.

 That means the only sports betting options for North Carolina residents are a small number of retail locations on the west side of the state.
 A third retail sportsbook is being built in Kings Mountain and is expected to be up and running in time for the start of the NFL season.